When Does a Police Officer Have to Appear in Traffic Court for a Traffic Violation?

 1. The judge will set a new hearing date.
 This happens frequently, and judges usually try to accommodate the schedules and availability of both the defendant and the officer.

-Two things to keep in mind when considering whether to insist on a traffic court hearing, instead of just paying a ticket, are that you cannot skip the trial and that you do not always have a choice.
-First, missing your initial traffic court date will lead the judge to issue a warrant for failing to appear and put a hold on your driver’s license.
-All that can happen even if the officer also misses court.
-The moral is that you must always contact the court well in advance or hire an attorney if you think you will not be able to appear.
-Courts are open to rescheduling a traffic violation hearing for almost any reason, but you need to ask.
+Two things to keep in mind when considering whether to request a trial instead of just paying a ticket are that you cannot skip the trial and you do not always have a choice.
+First, missing your initial traffic court date will lead the judge to issue a warrant for failing to appear and this will likely result in a hold on your driver’s license.
+This can happen even if the officer also misses court.
+The moral of the story is that you must always contact the court well in advance or hire an attorney if you think you will not be able to appear.
+Courts are often willing to change a court date, but you need to ask.

-Second, appearing in an Ohio traffic court or municipal court becomes mandatory if you are charged with any of the following violations:
+Second, appearing in an Ohio traffic court or municipal court becomes mandatory if you are charged with any of the following, often more serious, traffic violations:

 • Driving under the influence of alcohol or drugs, which Ohio statutes refer to as operating a motor vehicle while intoxicated (OVI)